Energinet-DataHub/.github/README.md

     - [Notify Team](#notify-team)
     - [Structurizr](#structurizr-diagrams)

+## Prepare release

+All releases are tagged by the CI workflow.
+To increment the semver-version tag, the variables in [ci-orchestrator.yml](.github/workflows/ci-orchestrator.yml) must be adjusted accordingly to the change.

 ## Release procedure

 After we have merged a Pull Request, and created or updated any artifact within current repository, we must follow the procedure below to create a new release.